Earth Seeker: Reception

 The game was the 20th best selling game of the week in Japan upon its release, selling 4,055 copies.
 As of 2013, the game had sold 18,769 copies in Japan.

 Related media

 Earth Seeker: Artifact Guardians was a series of four full color comics authored by Yasuyoshi Uetsu.
 They were first released as a short term serialization in Famitsu Magazine.
 Afterwards, they were published and distributed online through Famitsu Comic Clear, and in storefronts as part of the free book Earthseeker: Special Guide.

 The Earth Seeker: Lost Number Quest series began being serialized by Famitsu Comic Clear in September 2011.
 It is written by the same author as Earth Seeker: Artifact Guardians.

 Odekake!
-Earth Seeker was simultaneously as a companion DSiWare game for Earth Seeker.
+Earth Seeker was released simultaneously as a companion DSiWare game for Earth Seeker.
 In this game players participate in 6 mini-games, including marking maps and making food, to earn items that can be transferred to Earth Seeker on Wii.